 Insulation is another important deciding factor.
 A poorly insulated door can contribute to increased energy costs, so you should always select a garage door that has a high level of energy efficiency.

 Finally, you must consider garage door safety before making a purchase.
-The door must be able to protect your home and prevent user injury, so it should be outfitted with all of the necessary protective equipment.
+The door must be able to protect your home and prevent user injury, so it should be outfitted with all of the

 5. What garage door styles are available?